Braindeiko01/Arena-Real/README.md

 ADMIN_CREDENTIALS_PASSWORD=admin
 ```
 The application reads this `.env` file automatically at startup thanks to the
-`dotenv-spring-boot` dependency, so no manual `export` is required.
+`spring-dotenv` dependency, so no manual `export` is required.
 Administrative
 operations like approving transactions or validating game results are no longer
 available in the main backend.
 Use the admin API instead.
 Default values are provided in `admin-back/src/main/resources/application.properties`.